blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 Purposes are organised as a hierarchy, denoted with a dot ".", the more general purpose being written on the left.
 E.g. the following two `pruposes` restrictions are equivalent:
 - `NECESSARY`,`NECESSARY.LEGAL`
 - `NECESSARY`

+In the absence of indication of any `purpose` restriction, Systems MUST interpret the Demand as being related to all and any purpose of treatment.

 [A list of eligible `purposes` values with corresponding user-facing descriptions is provided](./dictionary/purposes/) for conveniance.